anna-data-analytics/bellabeat-case-study/README.md

 - No clear correlation between weekdays and number of steps
 - Users are no sleeping at least 8 hours a day

-  Recommendations
+Recommendations:
 - Further surveys, and analysis are needed to check why the weight log is not popular (eg the relevant of the function, ease of use etc)
 - Remind the users to check their steps every day
 - The best time for advertisement is around 12pm-2pm, 5 pm-7p when people are active and can look at the app more often
 - Push messages about the risk of high sedentary time, health benefits of walking more than 8k steps per day to make people more active, especially on the day people tend to be less active such as Sunday
 - Send messages about bad effects of not having enough 8 hours sleeping a day.
 May create some more features to make a sleep schedule or help peole have a better sleep
-  -